jujhars13/Bikes/README.md

 ## UI Tests

+My assumptions:
+1. Since developer alredy used jasmine It would be great to use same framework.
+2. The best test framework for Angular framework is Protractor
+3. The application was created using javascript, so I would like to use same language

+Steps:
+1. Run application
+2. Review and update control IDs and classes to create better locators
+3. Setup frameworks
+4. Create tests, page objects and elements
+5. Add reporting

 To run UI test do the following steps:
 1. Install [Node JS](https://nodejs.org/en/)
 2. Install Protractor using command
 ```bash